Outline for Faculty Recruiting

 Meeting with the Diversity Officer (September)

 Each department involved in a search will meet with the Associate Dean/Diversity Officer to discuss search strategies and procedures.
 The search chair should contact the Associate Dean/Diversity Officer to arrange this meeting.
 The meeting is typically timed to coincide with a regular department meeting.
-The department's administrative assistant should be included at least in the discussion of procedures.
+The department's academic coordinator should be included at least in the discussion of procedures.

 Collecting Diversity Data (fall)

-For candidates who do NOT apply through the Academic Jobs Online website, the administrative assistant should ask Rhonda Beron in the Dean's Office for Gender and Ethnic Diversity Data cards so that they can be mailed to each candidate once the application has been received.
-The cards are already stamped and addressed to the Human Resources department.
+For candidates who do NOT apply through the academicjobsonline.org website, the academic coordinator should ask Rhonda Beron in the Dean's Office for Gender and Ethnic Diversity Data cards so that they can be mailed to each candidate once the application has been received.
+The cards are then sent, by the candidate, to the Human Resources department.

 Faculty Search Report II and Search Budget Worksheet II (late fall)

-The department must submit Faculty Search Report II [pdf] to the Dean and the Diversity Officer before they can invite candidates to campus.
-Faculty Search Report II asks for diversity data, the composition of the candidate pool, and an annotated list of the top ten candidates in order of their suitability for the position.
-Each entry should include a brief justification for the candidate's position in the ranking.
-The dossiers of the top ten candidates must accompany Search Report II [pdf] .
-Once Search Report II has been approved, the department should arrange for campus visits.
-Search Budget Worksheet II [doc] must be submitted as soon as the travel arrangements have been made.
+The department must submit Faculty Search Report II [pdf] to the Dean and the Diversity Officer at the point at which a long, short list (10 top candidates), has been chosen.
+This meeting should occur before the Top 3 candidates are chosen.
+Faculty Search Report II asks for diversity data, the composition of the candidate pool, and an annotated list of the top ten candidates.
+Each entry should include a brief justification for the candidate's position in the list of Top 10.
+Access to the dossiers of the top ten candidates must accompany Search Report II [pdf] .
+Once Search Report II has been approved, the chair should schedule another meeting with the department to construct a recommended short list of three candidates.
+This short list should be sent via e-mail to the Dean and Diversity Officer, who must approve it in writing before candidates can be invited for campus interviews.
+Search Budget Worksheet II [pdf] must be submitted as soon as the travel arrangements have been made.

 Meeting with the Deans (late fall - late winter)

-After submitting Faculty Search Report II and before any candidates are invited to campus, the search committee chair meets with the Dean and the Diversity Officer to discuss the short list.
-In order to prepare for this meeting, the Deans will need two days to review the long short list and dossiers.
+After submitting Faculty Search Report II, the search committee chair meets with the Dean and the Diversity Officer to discuss the Top 10 list.
+In order to prepare for this meeting, the Deans will need 4 to 5 days to review the long short list and dossiers.
 Contact Dani Aurouze in the Dean's Office well in advance to set this meeting.
-The short list of three candidates is normally determined at this meeting, though sometimes further consultation with the department is necessary.
-After the short list is approved in writing (email or paper) by the Dean and the Diversity Officer, candidates may be invited for campus interviews.
-In a campus interview, the candidates must meet with the department, the student members of the search committee, and other interested parties including the Dean and the President.
-Please see the section after the outline for important details regarding campus visits.
+After the Top 3 list is approved in writing (email or paper) by the Dean and the Diversity Officer, candidates may be invited for campus interviews.
+In a campus interview, the candidates must meet with the department, the student members of the search committee, the Dean and the President and other interested parties.
+Please see the section in the “Guidelines” with important details regarding campus visits.

 Faculty Search Report, Part III (early spring)